Fritz Maytag: Anchor Brewing Company

-Hearing that the Anchor Brewing Company was about to close and looking for a fitting business challenge outside his family's vast appliance concern, Maytag bought the company in 1965 and made enhancing its fortunes his mission.
+Hearing that the Anchor Brewing Company was about to close and looking for a business challenge outside his family's vast appliance concern, Maytag bought the company in 1965 and made enhancing its fortunes his mission.
 This venture did not initially meet with enthusiasm from his family back in Iowa.
-The Maytag family fortune grew dramatically over half a century as the family managed a vast appliance international manufacturing and distribution enterprise based in central Iowa.
-Its backbone was an extensive, technology-leading line of clothes washing machines.
-Significantly, the clothes washer is credited as one of the greatest time-, labor-, and money-saving improvements to home life.
+The Maytag family fortune grew dramatically over half a century as the family managed a vast international appliance manufacturing and distribution enterprise based in central Iowa.
+Its backbone was an extensive line of clothes-washing machines.
+The clothes washer is credited as one of several time-, labor-, and money-saving improvements to home life.
 It is one of the technologies defining what the rest of the world saw as the admired, relaxed, American lifestyle.
-In the 1920s, clothes washing was generally an arduous task done by hand; the Maytag company was on the vanguard of automating this task.
-By the late 1930s Maytag machines became noted for their high quality, a more costly but especially long-lasting product--the opposite of "planned obsolescence."
-Meanwhile, on the marketing front, the company's highly recognized Lonely Maytag Repairman advertising promoted the brand and explained Maytag's higher price.
+In the 1920s, clothes washing was generally done by hand; the Maytag company was on the vanguard of automating this task.
+The company's highly recognized Lonely Maytag Repairman advertising promoted the brand and explained Maytag's higher price.
 Company advertising never veered from this central theme.
-Without overspending, the ad resonated and its message stuck, reinforcing the brand's most noteworthy competitive advantage.
+The ad resonated and its message reinforced the brand's most noteworthy competitive advantage.
 The Lonely Maytag Repairman (created by Chicago Ad Agency Leo Burnett) is recognized as one of advertising's most successful, longest-running and most cost-effective ad campaigns of the last century.